kzu/kzu.github.io/_posts/2024-10-08-sponsorlink2.md

 I always thought it was a bit silly to ask fellow OSS developers to sponsor me when I'm likely using their great libraries in turn.
-This fixes it for good, so if you are an OSS developer (whether original author, regular or sporadic contributor), you will never have to sponsor me unless you want to.
+This fixes it for good, so if you are an OSS developer (whether original author, regular or sporadic contributor), you will never have to sponsor me, unless you want to 🫶.

 It was so important for me to recognize fellow OSS developers that I now [scrap nuget.org](https://github.com/devlooped/nuget) downloads at the beginning